hiviah/https-everywhere-checker/README.md

 the necessary callbacks, there's a bug somewhere :-)

 Workaround: set `fetch_in_subprocess` under `http` section in config to true when using multiple threads for fetching.
+Using subprocess is on by default.

 You might have to set PYTHONPATH if working dir is different from code dir with python scripts.